 Students may accelerate their studies by taking four courses a semester over three semesters provided they have permission from the Graduate Studies Office.
 Tuition increases accordingly.

-Our campus does not have University housing, dormitories or dining halls.
+Unfortunately, our site does not have University housing, dormitories or dining halls.
 There is no walking access to stores or quick access to public transportation.

-Students need a car to access stores, restaurants, apartments and other facilities near Temple University Fort Washington.
+We strongly urge international students Students need a car to access stores, restaurants, apartments and other facilities near Temple University Fort Washington.
 They also need a car to get to the Temple University Fort Washington to attend classes on weeknights and weekends.
 Many carpool with other students.

 To view the current tuition of RAQA courses, click this link.